Journalists in Pakistan under fire from many sides

 Pakistan has officially declared them non-Muslims, making it a crime for Ahmedis to identify themselves as Muslims.
 Dozens are facing charges.

-“That was shocking for me,” said Tanveer who went to the police, which didn’t register a case but instead advised him against filing a formal complaint, saying it would enrage the radicals who had threatened him.
+“That was shocking for me,” Tanveer said of the spray-painted threats.
+He went to the police, which didn’t register a case but instead advised him against filing a formal complaint, saying it would enrage the radicals who had threatened him.

 Tanveer has received several such threats over the years; even his landlord had been warned against renting to him because of his coverage of religious minorities